jtheisen/squil/readme.md

 For SQuiL running in docker to connect to your local SQL Server instance, you

 - need to enable TCP in your SQL Server,
-- can refer to host.docker.internal as the server hostname in your connection strings and
+- must refer to *host.docker.internal* (rather than *localhost*) as the server hostname in your connection strings and
-- must use SQL Server authentication (rather than Windows authentication) and thus create a *login*.
+- must use SQL Server authentication (rather than Windows authentication) and thus likely also create a SQL Server *login*.

 The setting to enable TCP is in the SQL Server Connection Manager, which is a bit hidden.
 See [this blog post](https://www.mytecbits.com/microsoft/sql-server/where-is-sql-server-configuration-manager) to find it and
-[this Stack Overflow answer](<https://stackoverflow.com/a/50170217/870815>) to locate the setting is once you found the manager.
+[this Stack Overflow answer](<https://stackoverflow.com/a/50170217/870815>) to locate the setting once you found the manager.

 Since Windows authentication can't be used here either, you need to create a login that uses SQL Server authentication with username and password.
+This can be done with SQL Server Management Studio by right-clicking on the *connection*/Security/Logins node in the object tree and selecting *New Login*.
+The relevant tabs here are *General* and *User Mapping*

-Give that login a user assignments to the relevant databases with the `db_datareader` role,
+Give that login a name, check *SQL Server authentication* and a passwrod.
+Then, under *User Mapping*, give the login a user mapping to the relevant databases with the `db_datareader` role checked for each such database in the list of roles below.
+You can then use that user/password combination with the servername *host.docker.internal* in your connection strings.